East Carolina vs. South Florida NCAA Football Odds, Plays and Insights | October 28, 2021

 East Carolina Stats and Trends

-- This season, the Pirates are winless against the spread when entering a game as a favorite of 9.5 points or more.
+- This season, the Pirates are winless ATS when entering a game as a favorite of 9.5 points or more.

 - East Carolina's games this year have gone over the total in two out of seven opportunities (28.6%).

-- When East Carolina puts up more than 32.3 points, it is 2-0 against the spread and 2-0 overall.
+- East Carolina is 2-0 against the spread and 2-0 overall in games when it puts up more than 32.3 points.

-- When East Carolina amasses over 463.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- When East Carolina picks up over 463.3 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Pirates have turned the ball over three more times (13 total) than the Bulls have forced a turnover (10) this season.

 - Find the latest spread and moneyline odds for East Carolina at SISportsbook.